EFREI-M1-Dev/RabbitMQ-Project-FLMP/README.md

 Go to: http://localhost:3001

-> Usage: Log in with guest:guest or create a user, then open the MSN application to chat with other people.
+> Usage: Log in with guest:guest or create a user, then open the MSN application (double click) to chat with other people.
 To log out, simply click on the Start menu.

-## Run for developement
+## Run for development

 ### Back